-Research on Bluefin Tuna in the North Sea
+Are Bluefin Tuna Found in the North Sea?

 The discovery of the bluefin tuna’s return to the North Sea was made by an amazing team of Scandinavian scientists and anglers.
 Back in 2017, they started a research project in order to be able to collect more data on this amazing fish that came back to these waters only recently.

-In the fall of 2019, they continued the research project and were able to catch, tag and release over 30 specimen, compared to 18 giant bluefin tuna in 2017.
+In the fall of 2019, they continued the research project and were able to catch, tag, and release over 30 specimens, compared to 18 giant bluefin tuna in 2017.

-All of the fish were caught in the Skagerrak, the strait of the North Sea that runs between Norway, Sweden and Denmark.
-More than 80 angling crews provided their experience, boats and collaborated with the Danish and Swedish scientific institutions DTU Aqua and SLU Aqua.
+All of the fish were caught in the Skagerrak, the strait of the North Sea that runs between Norway, Sweden, and Denmark.
+More than 80 angling crews provided their experience and boats and collaborated with the Danish and Swedish scientific institutions DTU Aqua and SLU Aqua.

 I got in contact with Markus Lundgren, the project’s leader from the Swedish national anglers association Sportfiskarna.
 Markus was kind enough to provide us with both interesting answers to a few interview questions and some amazing footage from the actual project.

-How does it make you feel to see these amazing creatures back in European waters after more than 50 years?
+How does it make you feel to see these fantastic creatures back in European waters after more than 50 years?

 The world has seen many animal species that keep decreasing.
-So, to be an eyewitness to such an amazing turnaround case can only be called an extremely marvelous experience!
+So, to be an eyewitness to such a fantastic turnaround case can only be called an extremely marvelous experience!